Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Climbing the pyramids is not permitted for preservation and safety reasons.

-The tour is bilingual (English & Spanish)—guides will accommodate both languages.
+The tour is bilingual (English & Spanish), and guides will accommodate both languages.

 Not suitable for wheelchair users due to uneven terrain and extensive walking.